Retrograde amnesia: Causes

-Traumatic brain injury (TBI) or post-traumatic amnesia
+Traumatic brain injury (TBI)

-Traumatic brain injury (TBI), also known as post-traumatic amnesia, occurs from an external force that causes structural damage to the brain, such as a sharp blow to the head, a diffuse axonal injury, or childhood brain damage (e.g., shaken baby syndrome).
+Traumatic brain injury (TBI) occurs from an external force that causes structural damage to the brain, such as a sharp blow to the head, a diffuse axonal injury, or childhood brain damage (e.g., shaken baby syndrome).
 In cases of sudden rapid acceleration, the brain continues moving around in the skull, harming brain tissue as it hits internal protrusions.

 TBI varies according to impact of external forces, location of structural damage, and severity of damage ranging from mild to severe.
-Retrograde amnesia can be one of the many consequences of brain injury but it is important to note that it is not always the outcome of TBI.
+Retrograde amnesia can be one of the many consequences of brain injury but it is not always the outcome of TBI.
 An example of a subgroup of people who are often exposed to TBI are individuals who are involved in high-contact sports.
 Research on football players takes a closer look at some of the implications to their high-contact activities.
 Enduring consistent head injuries can have an effect on the neural consolidation of memory.

 Specific cases, such as that of patient ML, support the evidence that severe blows to the head can cause the onset of RA.
 In this specific case there was an onset of isolated RA following a severe head injury.
 The brain damage did not affect the person's ability to form new memories.
 Therefore, the idea that specific sections of retrograde memory are independent of anterograde is supported.
 Normally, there is a very gradual recovery, however, a dense period of amnesia immediately preceding the trauma usually persists.